mino29/nvimstarter/README.md

 ### how to update

 If you want a stable text editor/IDE, I'd suggest you update as little as you can.
-But if you want the latest and greatest, you can just cd into your nvim directory and do:
+But if you want the latest from me, you can just cd into your nvim directory and do:

 ```